David Rubinger: Photography career

-Upon his return to Mandatory Palestine in 1946, Rubinger opened a photography business in Jerusalem, but broke into photojournalism when Uri Avnery offered him a position at HaOlam HaZeh in 1951, where he worked for two years.
+After being discharged from the IDF, Rubinger opened a photography accessories and materials store in Jerusalem.
+He broke into photojournalism when Uri Avnery offered him a position at HaOlam HaZeh in 1951, where he worked for two years.
 He then joined the staff of Yedioth Ahronoth, followed by The Jerusalem Post.
 His break came in 1954 when he was asked to shoot a story for Time–Life.
 He ended up working for them for more than 50 years.
 His first internationally published photo for them was of a nun holding a set of dentures that had belonged to a patient who had dropped them from a Catholic hospital window over the Green Line and into Jordanian territory.
 The nun was allowed to cross the border only after much negotiation.

 As Time–Life's primary photographer for the region, Rubinger covered all of Israel's wars and was given unprecedented access to governmental leaders: he was the only photographer allowed in the Knesset cafeteria.
 With the sort of access and exposure that allows the subjects to disregard the photographer's presence, Rubinger was able to take memorable photos of Golda Meir feeding her granddaughter or quiet moments between Yitzhak and Leah Rabin, for example.